Contact Info

 BACKGROUND: The first phase of Shoshoni Plains and the original Master Plan were approved and platted in 2005.
 Since that time, Phases II, III, IV, IVA, and IVB, V have been platted.
 The Phase V Project Area was initially included within Phase IVB, however, in 2018-2021, Phase IVB was amended and that particular area was vacated, although the water systems had already been installed.
 During this time, the Master Plan has guided the development of the Shoshoni Plains Subdivision.
 The Master Plan shows total of 382 lots to be platted.
 So far, within Phases I through V, 188 lots have been platted.

 In March of 2024 the applicant submitted a Concept Plan for Phase VI, along with a proposal to update the approved Master Plan.
 City Staff issued a review memo on May 5, 2025 and the project was reviewed by Driggs Planning & Zoning Commission on May 14, 2025, where they made a positive recommendation for the proposal.
 A neighborhood meeting was subsequently held presenting both items to the public on June 2, 2025, at Driggs City Council Chambers.
-The developers have submitted revised plans for Phase VI and revised updates to the Master Plan based on feedback received from the public, staff and the Planning & Zoning Commission.
+On July 10, 2025, the applicant submitted a revised Phase VI Concept Plan and revised Phase VI and revised updates to the Master Plan based on feedback received from the public, staff and the Planning & Zoning Commission.
+A preliminary plat application was received on October 27, 2025, with updated materials submitted in December of 2025..

 REVIEW PROCESS: This proposal constitutes a Full Plat Subdivision per §14.5.6 of the Driggs Land Development Code (LDC).
 Full Plat approval is a three-step process.

 The first step is Concept Plan Review.
 For large or complex proposals the Administrator may, at their discretion, present the Concept Plan to the Planning & Zoning Commission (PZC) for review and comment.
 As such, the submittal received in March of 2025 was reviewed by the PZC during a public meeting Planning & Zoning Commission meeting.
-The updated Concept Plan application will be reviewed by the Administrator.
-The Administrator will advise the subdivider in writing as to the general conformance or non-conformance with the applicable code.
-The review may include official and unofficial comments on policies and guidelines followed by the P&Z Commission in the implementation of various development ordinances such as the Comprehensive Plan, Land Development Code, and similar plans or programs.
+The updated Concept Plan application reviewed by the Administrator.
+The Administrator.

 The next step is Preliminary Plat.
 Per the Driggs LDC, a neighborhood meeting is required.
-The neighborhood meeting for this application will be scheduled for a future date.
-After the neighborhood meeting has been held, the PZC will consider the Preliminary Plat application at a future public hearing and provide a recommendation to the City Council.
+The neighborhood meeting for this revised application was held on October 20, 2025.
+The PZC will consider the Preliminary Plat application at a public hearing on January 14, 2026 and provide a recommendation to the City Council.
 City Council will then hold a future public hearing and make a final decision on the preliminary plat application.
-If a preliminary plat application has not been submitted within 9 months after the Concept Plan Review has been issued, then a Concept Plan Review must be resubmitted.

 Finally, Final Plat approval is granted from the City Council after all improvements have been installed and inspected.
 All recommendations and approvals require public hearings except for the Final Plat.
 (See Article 14.1, Summary of Review Authority).
 For phased development, such as Shoshoni Plains, the Master Plan of future phases must be submitted with the first phase.
 Each phase must obtain Preliminary Plat and Final Plat approval independently.